 This is the number one mistake that aspiring freelancers seem to make.

 Compare that to the universe I’m currently inhabiting: I went to school and got the bit of paper I needed to get past the gatekeepers.
-Then I spent almost five years in a newsroom, working my way up from total know-nothing to an award-winning business reporter.
+Then I spent almost five years in a newsroom, working my way up from total know-nothing to a respected business reporter.
 When I moved to Thailand, I had no debt and six figures in the bank – a big enough slush fund to finance some interesting projects, and remove any pressing need to earn money.
 I have a weekly columnist gig, and solid contacts.
-Instead of going out to find work, it mostly comes to me.
+Instead of going out to find work, it comes to me.

 Now I get to live the real-life ‘four hour work week’ – at least, if you define it the same way as Tim does…